Bhakti199/RangerTV/README.md

 - ### Home Page

-  - A Banner with a options to select genres button to Explore page.
+  - A Video which leads to Explore page on click.

+- ### Auth Pages

+  - This includes login and sign up pages.

 - ### Explore Page

   - A video listing page where all the videoss are listed with a section to select categories.